 Through the front desk at city hall, we issue authorization for parades, yard sales, bike registrations, and dog licensing.
 We work with the Oregon Liquor Control Commission and their application process for business liquor licenses as well as alcohol permits and licenses for other events taking place in our community.
 The police department also provides public services such as fingerprinting, child safety seat education, bicycle registration, crime prevention education and rape prevention education.

-The Ontario Police Board is a community group that meets once a month to discuss events happening in our community and to learn about the different tools used by our staff to enforce the laws and ordinances of Ontario.
+The Ontario Public Safety Citizens Board is a community group that meets once a month to discuss events happening in our community and to learn about the different tools used by our staff to enforce the laws and ordinances of Ontario.
 The community is always welcome to attend.
 Check our calendar for dates and topics.